Pea75x/GA-project-3-frontend/README.md

 This project was created with [Edward Foulds](https://github.com/FouldsEJ) and [Tatiana Guzun](https://github.com/TatianaRG).

 We created an app for destinations in London for anyone that wants to find new places to explore.
-Users can like, rate and comment on places, so you can see what its like before you go.
+Users can like, rate and comment on places, so you can see what it's like before you go.

 ## Planning